VihanV10/ReactDataDisplay/README.md

 Component Structure: While structuring the dashboard, I initially underestimated the complexity of styling.
 As a result, some components could have been better modularized to improve maintainability and readability.

 # Known Limitations
 The component splitting in the dashboard could have been more refined.
 Anticipating fewer style variations led to suboptimal structuring, which might affect scalability in future iterations.
+Some components do look different from what was assigned however this was due to both working only with dummy data and limited time spent working on the app.

 # Time Spent
 The entire implementation, including development and documentation, took approximately 2 hours and 30 minutes.